 Room for Five?

-Well that’s about to change, as we’re knocking our existing Twin Room and one of our Triple Rooms into one large family room for up to 5 guests.
+Well that’s now changed, as we’ve knocked our existing Twin Room and one of our Triple Rooms into one large family room for up to 5 guests.

 This may sound like a fairly simple exercise (well it did when we were talking about it), but it entails ripping out the ensuite from the Twin Room in its entirety, including the walls, door frame, toilet, basin, shower and radiator, then making good.

-Luckily there are several plus points to ripping the guts out of our old Twin Room – Not least is seeing the back of the bloody awful 1980’s tiles!
+Luckily there are several plus points to ripping the guts out of that room – Not least is seeing the back of the bloody awful 1980’s bathroom tiles!
 Something we’ve been looking forward to since we moved in.
 Still, Rome wasn’t built in a day, and we’ve been steadily refurbishing the whole place since then.

 As I set about removing the basin, I was wondering if plumbers have a different view of the world, given that they must spend half their day looking at everything upside-down.
 Still, with the blood rushing to my head, I fumbled around trying to undo the nut that holds the taps in place, which for some strange reason is always hidden in the most inaccessible part of the sink, especially designed so normal spanners and wrenches aren’t able to reach.
 Personally, I suspect it’s a ploy thought up between the sink manufacturers and the makers of those weird plumbers wrenches.